-Work with the Mayes County Conservation District to develop techniques for the preservation of prime agricultural lands and environmentally sensitive areas in Pryor and surrounds.
+Work with the Mayes County Conservation District to develop techniques for the preservation of prime agricultural lands and environmentally sensitive areas in Pryor Creek and surrounding areas.

-The rich history of agricultural in Mayes County and its role in the origin stories of many of the towns in the Four Corners Region places preservation of agricultural lands at the utmost importance when considering future growth in Pryor and surrounds.
-Pryor should pursue discussions with organizations such as the Mayes County Conservation District and local universities to learn more about conservation easement program opportunities and local and regional research into sustainable agricultural practices and programs.
+The rich history of agricultural in Mayes County and its role in the origin stories of many of the towns in the Four Corners Region places preservation of agricultural lands at the utmost importance when considering future growth in Pryor Creek and surrounding areas.
+Pryor Creek should pursue discussions with organizations such as the Mayes County Conservation District and local universities to learn more about conservation easement program opportunities and local and regional research into sustainable agricultural practices and programs.
 Protecting environmentally sensitive areas will help preserve these areas long-term and ensure that development responds to the local environment with context-sensitive design.